-7.2 Bath Tank and Lid
+7.3 Bath Tank and Lid

-The bath tank and lid assembly includes: the tank, the control probe, the stirring motor and cover, the access hole, and the access hole cover.
+The bath tank and lid assembly includes: the tank, the control probe, the stirring motor, the access hole, and the access hole cover.
+The stirring motor cover, covers the stirring motor, cooling fan, and control probe.

 - The bath tank is constructed of stainless steel.
 It is very resistant to oxidation in the presence of most chemicals and over a wide range of temperatures. - The control probe provides the temperature feedback signal to the controller allowing the controller to maintain a constant temperature.
 The control probe is a precision platinum resistance thermometer (PRT).
 It is delicate and must be handled carefully.
-The probe is placed in the small hole in the top of the bath inside the motor cover so that the probe tip is fully immersed in the bath fluid. - The stirring motor is mounted on the bath tank lid.
+The control probe is placed in the small hole in the top of the bath so that the probe tip is fully immersed in the bath fluid. - The stirring motor is mounted on the bath tank lid.
 It drives the stirring propeller to provide mixing of the bath fluid.
-Proper mixing of the fluid is important for good constant temperature stability.
-A motor cover encloses the motor and probe area.
-A fan draws air through the cover to cool the motor. - On the bath lid is a large access hole.
-This is used for filling and emptying the bath with fluids and placement of thermometers and devices into the bath.
-When possible the access hole should be covered. - An access hole cover should be used to cover the access opening in the top of the bath.
-This improves bath temperature stability, prevents excess fluid evaporation or fumes, and increases safety with hot fluid.
+Proper mixing of the fluid is important for good constant temperature stability. - On the bath lid is a large access hole.
+This is used for filling the bath with fluids and placement of thermometers and devices into the bath. - An access hole cover should be used to cover the access opening in the top of the bath at all times.
+This improves bath temperature stability, prevents excess fluid evaporation or fumes and increases safety with hot fluid.
 The user may drill or cut holes in the cover to accommodate the instruments to be calibrated or immersed in the bath.
-Spare covers are available from Hart Scientific.
+Spare covers are available from Hart Scientific. - A stainless steel baffle inside the tank insures proper fluid flow.
+It also protects probes and thermometers from coming in contact with the stirrers.
+There are slots near the bottom of the baffle for insertion of the liquid-in-glass adaptor.

-7.3 Back Panel
+7.4 Back Panel